azamsharp/azamsharp.github.io/_posts/2022-10-30-evolving-client-server-swiftui.md

 }
 ```

-We used the private/local @State to hold on to the products and made the call to the API right within our view (view model).
+We populated the private/local @State with products and the API call was made from right within our view (view model).

 >> SwiftUI views are basically equivalent to components in React or widgets in Flutter.
 SwiftUI views acts as a view model.
 Having said that, you should not put business logic in your view (view model).
 Business logic belongs in either model, domain service or on the server (client/server) apps.